sheema-firdous/Webots_Robotics-Reinforcement_Learning_with_E-PUCK_Robot/README.md

-# 🤖 Webots Reinforcement Learning Robot (Q-Learning)
+# 🤖 Webots Reinforcement Learning Project employing E-PUCK Robot (Q-Learning)

 This project uses **Q-learning** to train a Webots e-puck robot to navigate autonomously to a target while avoiding obstacles.
 Training and inference are separated into two controller files: